jeromepm/AMIT/README.md

 3. Move Images
   - The images will either have "nothing" or something.
 Select which and finish what's in the folder.
 4. Label Images
-  - Images that have something in them, will need to be labled.
+  - Images that have something in them will need to be labeled.
 You can check the box of the labels that are in the image.
-Select as many as are relevent.
+Select as many as are relevant.
 5. Download the Project
   - You can then download the project as a pickle file with or without numpy arrays of the images.
-The file can then be used directly with a predefinded model for [transfer learning and fine-tuning](https://www.tensorflow.org/tutorials/images/transfer_learning) or converted to a [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord) file to include in another, larger project.
+The file can then be used directly with a predefined model for [transfer learning and fine-tuning](https://www.tensorflow.org/tutorials/images/transfer_learning) or converted to a [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord) file to include in another, larger project.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.